johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 `-video_size 720x404` – The size of the final video.

-`-vcodec libx264` – the `H.264` codec we’re using.
+`-vcodec libx264` – the `H.264` codec we're using.

 `-maxrate 768k` – The max bitrate `ffmpeg` will use to compress the video.
-Naturally the higher the bitrate, the more bandwidth you’ll need.
+Naturally the higher the bitrate, the more bandwidth you'll need.

 `-bufsize 8080k` – The buffer `ffmpeg` will work with.
-It’ll need this if it can’t get the video out quick enough.
+It'll need this if it can't get the video out quick enough.

 `-vf "format=yuv420p"` – The colorspace and raw video data format.

 `-g 60` – Set the distance between the start and end of the [Group of pictures](https://en.wikipedia.org/wiki/Group_of_pictures).

-`-f flv` – The container format we’re sending to the server.
+`-f flv` – The container format we're sending to the server.

 `-rtmp://…` – The absolute URL of the RTMP stream.

-## We’re Streaming!
+## We're Streaming!

-At first I was super excited that it started working, but a problem arose, pretty quickly: it’s streaming way behind real time.
+At first I was super excited that it started working, but a problem arose, pretty quickly: it's streaming way behind real time.
 After about ten minutes, the speed was near 1x, but still not quite there, and I suspect the buffer was quite full.
 VLC takes about 30 seconds to start playing the video.

-At least it’s _sort of_ working, right?
+At least it's _sort of_ working, right?

-My JW player isn’t able to load the stream, so some tweaks will be needed.
+My JW player isn't able to load the stream, so some tweaks will be needed.

 ## If only…

-The RPI3 isn’t strong enough to live-encode `H.264`.
-I’d bet lots of dollars that if I had a stronger piece of hardware to work with, It could do it, and this wouldn’t be an issue.
+The RPI3 isn't strong enough to live-encode `H.264`.
+I'd bet lots of dollars that if I had a stronger piece of hardware to work with, It could do it, and this wouldn't be an issue.
 I might see what would happen if I used my MacBook as a test.

 I really wish I could embed this into my site.
-JWPlayer isn’t going to ever be happy with the stream the way it is.
+JWPlayer isn't going to ever be happy with the stream the way it is.
 A thought that came to mind is going back to `motion`, using my streaming server to capture the `mjpeg` stream with `ffmpeg`, then relay it to the `rtmp` server in a better format.

-Stay tuned for part three when I figure out if that’s worth my time.
+Stay tuned for part three when I figure out if that's worth my time.